Play (Namie Amuro album): Play Tour 2007

 Amuro embarked on her Play Tour 2007 concert tour to promote the album.
 The tour began on August 18, 2007, at Ichihara Civic Hall in the Chiba Prefecture, and was originally scheduled to end on December 25, 2007, at the Okinawa Convention Theatre in Amuro's hometown of the Okinawa Prefecture.
-The tour was extended by 12 dates, beginning its second leg at Nagoya Century Hall in Nagoya and concluding on February 27, 2007, at Kanagawa Kenmin Hall in Yokohama.
-In addition, Amuro added an international date in Taipei, Taiwan at the Taipei Arena on February 12 and 14, 2008.
-This ultimately became Amuro's longest spanning concert tour of her career.
+The tour was extended by 12 dates, beginning its second leg, titled Play More!!, at Nagoya Century Hall in Nagoya and concluding on February 27, 2008, at Kanagawa Kenmin Hall in Yokohama.
+In addition, Amuro added an international date in Taipei, Taiwan at the Taipei Arena on April 12 and 13, 2008.
+This became Amuro's longest spanning concert tour at that point.

 The setlist included songs from Amuro's musical career, including every track from "Play."
 On February 27, 2008, Avex Trax released a live DVD in Japan, and a Blu-ray was released two years later on December 15, 2010.
 Both physical formats were re-released on September 16, 2012, as part of Amuro's 20th career anniversary, with the original content but at a lower retail price.
 Commercially, the DVD release was a success in Japan, peaking at number two on the Oricon DVD Chart, and lasted 65 weeks in total.
 The live release was certified gold by the Recording Industry Association of Japan (RIAJ) for exceeding 100,000 unit shipments.